Causing Death by Careless Driving

 If drink or drugs are found to be involved in the commission of this crime, the penalties will be more severe.
 Conviction for death by careless driving when under the influence of drink or drugs can result in a prison sentence of up to 14 years and/or an unlimited fine, a mandatory disqualification of at least two years – three years if you have previously been convicted of another relevant offence – and an extended driving retest.

 Things to know if you are charged with causing death by careless or inconsiderate driving

 There is no automatic assumption that you were driving carelessly or inconsiderately

 It is important to note that being involved in a collision which caused another person’s death does not automatically mean that you were driving carelessly or inconsiderately, so you will not automatically be charged with an offence.
 Prosecutors must prove that your driving at the time of the collision fell below the standard expected of a competent and careful driver, or was such that it inconvenienced other people.

 Your driving does not have to be the only cause of death

 Your driving does not have to be the only cause of another person’s death for you to be charged.
 You can be charged as long as prosecutors can show there was more than a slight link between your careless or inconsiderate driving and the person’s death.

 The court will consider aggravating and mitigating factors

 The court will take various factors into account to decide the level of blameworthiness that should be attributed to you.
-Elements that will increase your culpability include causing the death of more than one person and where other offences were committed at the same time.
-Whereas, if the deceased is a relative or close friend of yours or you have suffered serious injury, these factors can help to reduce your liability.
+Elements that will increase seriousness include causing the death of more than one person and where other offences were committed at the same time.
+Whereas, if the deceased is a relative or close friend of yours or you have suffered serious injury, these factors may reduce the sentence.